0xSoul24/Sui/README.md

 ## Internals

-Sui requires [Magisk](https://github.com/topjohnwu/Magisk) (and [Riru](https://github.com/RikkaApps) for non-Zygisk version).
-Magisk allows us to run processes as uid 0 and a "do anything" SELinux context.
-Riru or Zygisk allows us to inject into system server process and app processes.
+Sui requires [Magisk](https://github.com/topjohnwu/Magisk) <del>(and [Riru](https://github.com/RikkaApps) for non-Zygisk version)</del>.
+Magisk allows us to run processes as uid 0 and a "do anything" SELinux context. <del>Riru or</del> Zygisk allows us to inject into system server process and app processes.

 In short, there are four parts: